LDMX-Software/ldmx-sw/.github/actions/commit-gold/README.md

 > This is done to avoid infinite loops of actions triggering each other,
 > which is exactly what would happen to us if it wasn't configured in this way.

+We also modify the `recon_validation.yml` workflow to update the label for the gold histograms.
+This label is changed to the tag of the release that triggered this action.

 ## In-Workflow Example

 This is meant to be paired with the validate action,